 Apologists for ABI sprung to action and called out Koch only hours later, citing that Boston Beer has as much to fear from the modern craft beer revolution as do the most notorious Big Beer companies.
 And as much as the company’s slumping sales would work to validate that commentary, Boston Beer’s under-performance doesn’t refute its CEO’s argument.
 It helps to know that the most popular dogging of Koch happened on webspace benefited by relationships with ABI.

-Bringing the focus back to yesterday’s announcement that Wicked Weed is being acquired by an $108 billion offshore company, there are a few points about the development on which I thought it would be helpful for beer lovers to reflect.
+Bringing the focus back to yesterday’s announcement that Wicked Weed is being acquired by an $108 billion offshore company (not that it is moving to set up a company in Malta like some sources are claiming – though there’d be no issue with that), there are a few points about the development on which I thought it would be helpful for beer lovers to reflect.

 Once there was a head of sour production at Wicked Weed’s Asheville, NC brewery.
 Then, BrewDog hired him.
 Although I don’t know how many of Wicked Weed’s most popular beers were from the mind and hands of Richard Kilcullen, I know he was on the bridge when the brewery launched its Funkatorium, a 57,000 square foot facility dedicated to producing sour and wild ales and a robust barrel program.